Crankin

 Student information

-Camp conditions are outdoors in the shade or in garages, so dress appropriately.
+• Camp conditions are outdoors in the shade, in garages, or indoors, so dress appropriately for your camp.

-Registration closes 3 weeks in advance of 1st day of camp
+• Registration closes 3 weeks in advance of 1st day of camp, by 9pm.

 Registration & Refund Policy

-Registration closes 3 weeks in advance of 1st day of camp.
+Registration closes 3 weeks in advance of 1st day of camp by 9pm.
 All camps have an 8-student minimum and a 12-student maximum.
 Students may take the camp again within 12 months for free.
-Please contact MechaniChics directly (mechanichics@gmail.com) to register.
+Please contact MechaniChics directly (mechanichics@gmail.com) to register a return student.
 Former students do not count toward the total registered students.
-The camp fee includes a $50 non-refundable deposit.
-A refund will be provided, minus the deposit, if the class minimum isn't met.
 A full refund will be provided if the MechanicChics instructor cancels due to an emergency.
+If the 8 student minimum is not met, a refund is issued.
+Otherwise, there is a no refund policy.
+If your registered student can not attend due to illness or emergency, they are welcome to join another class within 12 months.

 FAQ